In Response to a Competitive Hiring Market, King of Prussia Tech Firm Qlik Innovates Its Talent Acquisition Methods - NewsBreak

 In Response to a Competitive Hiring Market, King of Prussia Tech Firm Qlik Innovates Its Talent Acquisition Methods

-On the employers’ side, this exit shrinks the pool of appropriate job candidates, making positions harder to fill.
+On the employers’ side, this exit shrinks the pool of appropriate job candidates, making hiring more difficult and positions harder to fill.

 And while this trend affects entities such as family-run restaurants and small-scale service providers, it’s starting to create hiring difficulties in big business as well.